Anxiety and Anger: What’s the Difference?

 Every morning and evening, spend 15-30 minutes meditating.
 It’s recommended to meditate before eating.
 Try to meditate in a peaceful spot, although it’s acceptable if you don’t have one.
 Noise does not impede meditation.

 For about a minute, close your eyes, sit quietly, and do nothing.
 Thoughts will arise, and that is fine.
 It is normal to experience ideas when meditating.
-After a minute or two, softly begin chanting your mantra in the natural way that thoughts arise, without moving your lips or tongue.
+After a minute or two, softly begin chanting your mantra in the natural way that thoughts arise without moving your lips or tongue.

 Repeat your chant slowly until you have finished meditating.
 When thoughts arise, return to your mantra softly.
 Lay down and relax for 4-5 minutes once you finish meditating.

-Various anxiety and anger management classes are available on the internet that can help you control your anger symptom.
+Various anxiety and anger management classes are available on the internet that can help you control your anger symptoms.
 Even if you cannot visit a healthcare facility, you can enroll in these courses to improve your mental health.

 Many people find moderate massage treatment to be a calming experience.
 It has also been shown to be beneficial for reducing anger and anxiety.
 Massage therapy reduces symptoms of all mood disorders, particularly anxiety and anger.